Recol/DLSS-Updater/README.md

 1. Download the latest release from the [Releases](https://github.com/Recol/DLSS-Updater/releases) page.
 2. Extract the downloaded `DLSS.Updater.X.Y.Z.zip` file.
 3. Run the `DLSS_Updater.exe` executable as an administrator.
+Note: There are plans in place which will remove this requirement in the future, but it will take time to implement successfully.
-4. The program will now boot.
+5. The program will now boot.

 #### Winget